Leave this site

 You can read more about your subject access rights on the Information Commissioner's Office website.

-If you would like to make a subject access request to SYP you can do so by emailing us or by writing to the Information Rights Team at the address given at the beginning of this notice.
+If you would like to make a subject access request to South Yorkshire Police you can do so online or by writing to the Information Rights Team at the address given at the beginning of this notice.

 You should try to give as much detail as you can about the information that you are requesting, for example dates or reference numbers if you have them, and you should also include some identification because we need to ensure that we are providing personal data to the right person.
 You can attach these to your email request or letter.
 If you don’t have access to email and as such are writing to us please don’t send original identification documents, copies are usually acceptable.